omar-chaabouni/omar-chaabouni/README.md

 - ⚡ Fun fact: ...
 🔭
 -->
-- 🤔 I’m currently looking for a job opportunity as an IoT engineer.
+- 🤔 I’m currently looking for a job opportunity as a Software developer / Cloud Engineer
-- 🌱 I’m AWS Certified Architect associate
+- 🌱 I’m AWS Certified Architect associate & Developer Associate
-- 👯 I’m looking to collaborate on Dev / IOT projects
+- 👯 I’m looking to collaborate on Dev or Devops or IoT projects
 - 💬 Ask me about Flutter
 - 📫 How to reach me: omar.chaabouni@outlook.com or omar.chaabouni.11@gmail.com or +216 52334208